 The main reason I wanted to point out this sale was that I own this very card, which I bought from Amazon back in June of '11.
 Read More

 : Looks like it was a pricing error, as the listing has been pulled.
 Bummer, dude.

 The tour de force Asus Transformer Prime (which I reviewed

 in early December and came away highly impressed by) is listed at HH Gregg for just $400 - that's both in store (if you can find it one available, anyway) and online, too.
 That may not seem like seem like a bargain for the uninitiated who are more accustomed to the $400 price tag of the original Transformer, but keep in mind that this is the newer, much sleeker, and much

 more powerful Tegra 3-touting Prime model, which normally retails for $500

 .
 Read More

 Still holding out for a bargain on an unlocked Galaxy Nexus?
 Thanks to Mobile Daily Steals, you may be one step closer to getting your hands on one of 2011's most hotly anticipated devices (not to mention Ice Cream Sandwich).
 MDS is offering the 16GB Galaxy Nexus (unlocked) for a (relatively) paltry $559.99 - a huge discount compared to other prices we've seen.
 The GSM unlocked variant of the Galaxy Nexus will work with a wide variety of GSM frequencies, including AT&T and T-Mobile.
-A full list of compatible frequencies are listed at MDS' sale page.
-It's worth reiterating that (unfortunately) a 32GB GSM version of the Galaxy Nexus has not yet been priced.
 Read More